ashisbhowmik/POSTMAN-Clone/README.md

-POSTMAN-Clone
-POSTMAN Clone --   This is a Postman Clone App, You can put an URL and set Post or Get request or custom parameter based on your requirement
+POSTMAN Clone -- This is like a Postman Clone App, Where You can put URL's and set the type of request and according your parameter's you get  server response according to your url